-Students who fail to meet the minimum 2.0 cumulative gradepoint average standard or fail to meet the minimum 50-percent completion rate will be placed in Financial Aid Probation for the next semester or term of enrollment.
-Financial aid can be received during the semester or term of probation.
-Financial aid disbursements for the next period of enrollment will be held until the grades and course completions have been reviewed for the semester or term of Financial Aid Probation.
-Students receiving financial aid for the first time will be placed on Financial Aid Probation if they do not meet the minimum grade-point average or coursecompletion standards in a previous semester or term of enrollment at UMUC as noted in this policy.
+Students who fail to meet the minimum 2.0 cumulative gradepoint average standard or fail to complete at least two thirds of cumulative credits attempted will be placed in Financial Aid Probation for the subsequent semesters or terms of enrollment until the next evaluation of satisfactory academic progress.
+Financial aid can be received during the semesters or terms of probation.
+Financial aid disbursements for the next period of enrollment will be held until the grades and course completions have been reviewed for the semesters or terms of Financial Aid Probation.
+Students receiving financial aid for the first time will be placed on Financial Aid Probation if they do not meet the minimum grade-point average or course-completion standards as noted in this policy in a previous semester or term of enrollment at UMUC.